SK11947/laws/drafting/drafts/border_law.md

 1) Any person who is outside their country of nationality or habitual residence and is unable or unwilling to return due to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion, as defined in the 1951 Refugee Convention, shall have the right to seek asylum in Liberland.

 2) The right to seek asylum shall also apply to stateless persons under the same conditions.

+3) Unless a waiver is issued by an appropriately designated officer, a person is automatically ineligible to claim asylum status if
+   a) there is evidence that they were present in a safe country other than their home country, from which the danger persists, before arriving in Liberland, and
+   b) the person was eligible for asylum in that country.

 ### Article 43: Asylum Application
 1) Asylum applications shall be submitted in writing to the designated authority within IBIS, as determined by the Ministry of Interior.